-- The 2013 Directive is a re-cast of the 4th and 7th Directives rather than a complete overhaul.
-Consequently, many of the provisions and, indeed, text in the 2013 Directives has been carried over from the 4th and 7th Directive; - The 2013 Directive follows a more structured approach to the layout of the Articles, not least arising from the amalgamation of two Directives into one and a small reduction in the number of options available to Member States; - It starts with the accounting requirements for small undertakings and then adds additional accounting and reporting requirements as undertakings pass the thresholds for medium and large undertakings; - It contains new size thresholds for small, medium and large undertakings that not only impact on their accounting and reporting requirements but also on the requirement to prepare consolidated financial statements and to have an audit.
-It also contains the new category of micro-undertaking (technically, this was included in the 4th Directive but only via an amendment thereto made in March 2012); - It formalises eight fundamental accounting principles (with some Member State options); - It contains the new requirement for country by country reporting (outside of the financial statements) detailing all payments exceeding € 100 000 per financial year made to governments by large undertakings and public interest entities operating in the forestry and extractive industries; - There are enhanced disclosure requirements within the management report for non-financial information relating to corporate social responsibility (anticipated to affect only around 6 000 companies across the EU).
+- The 2013 Directive is a re-cast of the 4th and 7th Directives rather than a complete conceptual rewrite.
+Consequently, many of the provisions and, indeed, text in the 2013 Directives has been carried over from the 4th and 7th Directive; - The 2013 follows a more structured approach to the layout of the Articles, not least arising from the amalgamation of two Directives into one and a small reduction in the number of options available to Member States; - It is based on a "bottom-up" approach in that it starts with the requirements for small undertakings first and then adds additional accounting and reporting requirements as undertakings pass the thresholds for medium and large undertakings; - It contains new size thresholds for small, medium and large undertakings that not only impacts on their accounting and reporting requirements but also on the requirement to prepare consolidated financial statements and to have an audit.
+It also contains the new category of micro-undertaking (technically, this was included in the 4th Directive but only via an amendment thereto made in March 2012); - It formalises eight fundamental accounting principles (with some Member State options); - It contains the new requirement for country by country reporting (outside of the financial statements) detailing all payments exceeding € 100 000 per financial year made to governments by large undertakings and public interest entities operating in the forestry and extractive industries.